Protecting the Marine Environment

 EPA programs address all types of marine trash and litter, not just plastic trash, as other forms of aquatic trash also have adverse ecological and human health impacts.

-Internationally, EPA works on marine trash and litter prevention through the Protocol Concerning Pollution from Land Based Sources and Activities Exitto the Cartagena Convention.
+EPA also works on marine litter reduction and prevention through the Protocol Concerning Pollution from Land Based Sources and Activities to the Cartagena Convention.
 EPA serves as the national focal point for the Protocol.
-EPA also participates in the Global Partnership on Marine Litter, Exit a voluntary coordination mechanism of international agencies, governments, NGOs, academia, private sector, and civil society that work together to reduce and prevent marine trash and litter.
+In addition, EPA participates in the Global Partnership on Marine Litter, a voluntary coordination mechanism of international agencies, governments, NGOs, academia, private sector, and civil society that work together to reduce and prevent marine trash and litter.

 For more information on EPA’s domestic programs that address this important issue, please visit the Trash Free Waters Program.
 The innovative policies, programs, and process approaches that we implement at EPA address our own national contributions to the marine litter problem, and may also serve as models for other nations to consider.